 WRIT 100 - Composing Mindfully: Reading, Reasoning, and Writing.
-This course assists students in the preparation for academic reading, critical thinking, and writing expected in transfer and associatedegree classes.
+This course assists students in the preparation for academic reading, critical thinking, and writing expected in transfer and associate-degree classes.

-\WRIT 101 - College Writing I. This is an introductory writing course with emphasis on writing to a targeted audience.
+WRIT 101 - College Writing I. This is an introductory writing course with emphasis on writing to a targeted audience.
 College Writing I prepares students for success in a wide variety of academic and vocational writing concerns.
 The writing process, formal voice, audience concerns, close reading strategies, effective styles and techniques, and the use of the computer as a writing tool are covered.
 Asserting and supporting a central claim and using MLA documentation and format are addressed.
-Pre-requisite: appropriate placement. communications-written.